When is ITV drama White House Farm on TV? What’s it about?

 Who stars in White Home Farm?

-Convicted killer Jeremy Bamber will likely be performed by Freddie Fox (Yr of the Rabbit), whereas Mark Addy (Recreation of Thrones) takes the function of DS Stan Jones, the police officer who first doubted Sheila’s half within the murders.
+Convicted killer Jeremy Bamber shall be performed by Freddie Fox (Yr of the Rabbit), whereas Mark Addy (Sport of Thrones) takes the position of DS Stan Jones, the police officer who first doubted Sheila’s half within the murders.

-The solid additionally contains Stephen Graham (The Irishman), Gemma Whelan (Gentleman Jack), Mark Stanley (Sanditon), Alexa Davies (Useless Pixels), Cressida Bonas (The Bye Bye Man), Alfie Allen (Recreation of Thrones), Amanda Burton (Waterloo Highway) and Nicholas Farrell (13).
+The forged additionally contains Stephen Graham (The Irishman), Gemma Whelan (Gentleman Jack), Mark Stanley (Sanditon), Alexa Davies (Useless Pixels), Cressida Bonas (The Bye Bye Man), Alfie Allen (Sport of Thrones), Amanda Burton (Waterloo Street) and Nicholas Farrell (13).

 Is there a trailer for White Home Farm?